21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next)

-I start by asking them what the problem is.
-Next I ask them to explain to me the different solutions they are considering.
-To be honest, I usually only have a vague understanding of what they’re talking about.
+First, I start by asking them what the problem is.
+If they can’t articulate that, I usually tell them to go away and only come back when they can.
+If they can tell me, next I ask them to explain to me the different solutions they are considering.
+To be honest, at this point I usually only have a vague understanding of what they’re talking about.
 However, I nod and make encouraging noises.

-When they finish explaining the different solutions to me, I say this:
+Next, when they finish explaining the different solutions to me, I’ll say this:

 “What’s the simplest thing that can possibly work?”